 The only explanation for this is that Paulie pulls his ropes out of Hammerspace, which makes this even more absurd, even by One Piecestandards.
 The fact that this rope rescue happened offscreen tells us that there's no way this could have been made believable onscreen.
 It's as if Oda sat down after writing that scene and said "Well, they needed to be rescued and Paulie can toss around ropes... yeah.
 Seems legit."

 Remember, nobody dies in One Piece except for in Flashbacks and those Dumbasses who drank the Hero Water and fought Crocodile.

 Speaking of which.
-A crowd of people we've never met before suddenly run in to fight crocodile, explaining that they've taken a magical power-boosting McGuffin never mentioned before that'll kill them in five minutes.
+A crowd of people we've never met before suddenly run in to fight Crocodile, explaining that they've taken a magical power-boosting McGuffin never mentioned before that'll kill them in five minutes.
 Then they die.
 Everyone screams at Crocodile that he's so evil.
 The problem is that we already know he's a dick!
-Why treat this as his Moral Event Horizon when we have no attatchment whatsoever to these characters, and he's already done way worse?
+Why treat this as his Moral Event Horizon when we have no attachment whatsoever to these characters, and he's already done way worse?